 Center for Teaching Excellence Workshops

 Mission and Ministry partners with the Center for Teaching Excellence to provide workshops on a variety of topics, including Ignatian pedagogy, Catholic Social Teaching, and mission-driven scholarship and teaching.
-For more information about CTE programming, visit the CTE website or contact Martina Ramirez, Director, at Martina.Ramirez@lmu.edu.
+CTE Faculty Fellows may also apply to collaborate with Mission and Ministry and support the work that intersects with teaching and learning.
+For more information about CTE programming, visit the CTE website or contact Karie Huchting, Director, at Karen.Huchting@lmu.edu.

 Faculty Committee on Mission and Identity

 This university faculty committee nurtures LMU’s identity as a Catholic University in the Jesuit and Marymount traditions, encourages substantive conversation among faculty about the impact of religious faith on contemporary intellectual culture and academic disciplines, and promotes faculty participation in activities related to mission and identity.
-For more information, contact Dorothea Herreiner, Faculty Senate President, at Dorothea.Herreiner@lmu.edu or access the Committee Membership Directory.
+For more information, contact Cathleen McGrath, Chair, at Cathleen.McGrath@lmu.edu or access the Committee Membership Directory.

 Faculty Development Grants